anvilproject/anvil-portal/content/overview/overview.md

 ---

 #What is AnVIL?
-<hero small>AnVIL is NHGRI's Genomic Data Science Analysis, Visualization, and Informatics Lab-Space.</hero>
+<hero>AnVIL is NHGRI's Genomic Data Science Analysis, Visualization, and Informatics Lab-Space.</hero>

 The traditional model of genomic data sharing – centralized data warehouses such as dbGaP from which researchers download data to analyze locally – is increasingly unsustainable.
 Not only are transfer/download costs prohibitive, but this approach also leads to redundant siloed compute infrastructure and makes ensuring security and compliance of protected data highly problematic.